 Cross-Sell (XS) – a sales technique used to encourage a customer to purchase a product that is related or complementary to the product they’ve already added to their cart.
 Facebook allows you to set up cross-sell campaigns using dynamic ads.

 Custom Audience (CA) – a type of audience you can create for your Facebook advertising campaigns using customer data such as email addresses or phone numbers.
 To create a Custom Audience, you will need to upload your customer list to Facebook.

 Customer Lifetime Value (CLTV / LTV) – a metric that provides a prediction of the total lifetime profit that can be attributed to a specific customer.
 CLTV is crucial in helping you determine how much you can afford to spend on acquiring a customer.

-Down-sell (DS) - a sales technique which involves offering the customer a cheaper product when he or she wants to give up on purchasing the product they were initially interested in.
+Down-sell (DS) – a sales technique that involves offering the customer a cheaper product when he or she wants to give up on purchasing the product they were initially interested in.
 The goal of down-selling is to make sure to acquire the customer, even if it means making less profit on that particular sale.

 Initiate Checkout (IC) – the number of Initiate Checkout events tracked by the Facebook Pixel that can be attributed to your ads.